grob/lucindex/README.md

 ## Status

-Lucindex is experimental beta, so expect bugs and performance issues as well as significant API changes.
+Although Lucindex is pre-1.0, it has been used in production in various applications for several years now.
+Nevertheless chances are that on the way to version 1.0 there will be incompatible API changes.

 ## Documentation